Cheapest electricity plans in Victoria

 What is the cheapest electricity plan in Victoria?

-How is "cheapest" electricity assessed in Victoria?
+How is electricity plan cost assessed in Victoria?

 Can I switch electricity providers in Victoria?